WNJU: Early years

 However, within a month of obtaining the permit, the new WNJU-TV decided on an Empire State Building site for its transmitter, which was approved by the FCC in April 1964.
 Cooperstein felt that this would be necessary to have picture quality parity with the New York stations.
 It had settled on a program format of shows for New Jersey audiences during the day and specialty ethnic programs at night.
-In March 1965, the station revealed a schedule with 19 hours a week of Spanish-language programming and another seven for Black audiences.
+In March 1965, the station revealed a schedule with 19 hours a week of Spanish-language programming and another seven hours for Black audiences.

 WNJU-TV signed on the air on May 16, 1965, as the first commercial UHF station in the New York television market and the first new commercial service for the area in 16 years.
 Channel 47's schedule included New Jersey programs as well as Spanish-language, Black, Jewish, and Italian programs, but even within three months of launch, sixty percent of WNJU-TV's broadcast hours consisted of Spanish-language output.
 Outside of these programs, during the mid-1960s, the station broadcast a live and locally produced teenage dance show called Disc-O-Teen, hosted by John Zacherle; bullfights; and a folk music program, Rainbow Quest, hosted by Pete Seeger.
 The station also broke ground when it accepted advertising for Puerto Rican rum; since most television stations (but not channel 47) subscribed to the Code of Good Practice of the National Association of Broadcasters, it was the first hard liquor ad seen on American television.

 In 1967, WNJU-TV went all-color and also became the first New York-area television station to automate its transmitter; it opted not to move to the World Trade Center when it was built for financial reasons.
 In 1969, it added another type of specialty program to its diverse slate: daytime coverage of the stock markets.
 That same year, however, Cooperstein resigned, citing a "basic policy difference" with the board of directors.